mkmk88/ci40-weather-station/README.md

 # The Weather Station - Lumpy

-The Weather Station project, codenamed - **Lumpy**, allows you to create your DYI weather station, using [Creator Ci40](https://docs.creatordev.io/ci40/) and the [Click sensors](http://www.mikroe.com/click/).
+The Weather Station project, codenamed - **Lumpy**, allows you to create your DIY weather station, using [Creator Ci40](https://docs.creatordev.io/ci40/) and the [Click sensors](http://www.mikroe.com/click/).
 The system uses the [Creator IoT Framework](https://docs.creatordev.io/deviceserver/guides/iot-framework/),